stellargraph/stellargraph/demos/link-prediction/attri2vec/README.md

 to predict links for out-of-sample nodes in a homogeneous citation network.

 In this demo, we first train the attri2vec model on the in-sample subgraph and infer representations for out-of-sample nodes with the trained attri2vec model.
-The we use the obtained node representations to perform link prediction for out-of-sample nodes.
+Then we use the obtained node representations to perform link prediction for out-of-sample nodes.

 The link prediction problem is treated as a supervised binary classification problem for